MarcusAllenYoung/NOC-Operations-Simulation/README.md

 # NOC Operations Simulation 🌐

-A physical networking project that simulates a fictional retail store branch network being remotely monitored and supported by a NOC technician at a Managed Service Provider (MSP).
+A physical networking project that simulates a fictional Bank branch network being remotely monitored and supported by a NOC technician at a Managed Service Provider (MSP).

 ## 🔗 About the Project